 The end has no end

-An ongoing series of drawings based on newspaper clippings.
+A series of drawings based on newspaper clippings.
 The selected stories are not strictly speaking ‘news’, but rather they offer a historic perspective on a number of topics including ufology, Cold War relations, space exploration and collecting.

 Newspapers have a particular value to obsessive hoarders and collectors, who fill their homes with tabloids and broadsheets, hoping perhaps that the information contained within will impart knowledge, concretise memories or offer up a form of control that is otherwise lacking in their lives.